 - Religious Holidays

-*Note: No Instructor may penalize a student more than half a letter grade for each absence beyond the tolerated limit (e.g. from A- to B+).
+*Note: No instructor may penalize a student more than one-third of a letter grade for each absence beyond the tolerated limit (e.g. from A- to B+).

 Grade Point Average

 A student’s grade point average (GPA) is computed by multiplying the quality points achieved by the number of credits for each course.
 The result is then divided by the total number of credit hours taken.
 The Cumulative or Career Total Grade Point Average (CGPA) is the grade point average for all credit hours taken at the University and at approved study abroad programs.
 The GPA and CGPA are calculated by truncating after the second digit after the decimal point.
 Transfer credits have no effect on the CGPA at The American University of Rome.